Low-Complexity Acoustic Echo Cancellation with Neural Kalman Filtering: Experiments

-The AECMOS results on the ICASSP 2021 AEC challenge blind test set double-talk and far-end single-talk partitions are shown in Table \ref{tab:aecmos_results}.
+The AECMOS results on the ICASSP 2021 AEC challenge blind test set double-talk partitions are shown in the real-recorded section of Table \ref{tab:syn_test_results}.
+In addition to the linear AEC baselines, we also report the results of a fully data-driven model DTLN \cite{DTLN-AEC} which ranked in the 3-rd place in the AEC challenge for comparison.
+We directly use its official pre-trained model for testing.
+Since there is no ground-truth signal provided in the AEC challenge blind test set, a non-intrusive perceptual objective metric named AECMOS~\cite{AECMOS} is used to evaluate the AEC performance on the real recorded test set.
 We can see that, the proposed NKF works surprisingly well on this real-recorded test set.
-It surpasses all the other baselines by a large margin, especially in terms of echo suppression.
-In particular, the AECMOS echo is significantly improved from its model-based counterpart TFDKF by 1.13 and 1.51 in DT and FST scenarios respectively, meanwhile the AECMOS other is also slightly improved by 0.06, which means that the proposed NKF can better suppress the echo without extra near-end speech distortion.
-In average, the AECMOS of the proposed NKF reaches 4.01.
-This is definitely high enough considering that the NKF merely copes with the linear acoustic echo.
+It surpasses all the other linear AEC baselines by a large margin, especially in terms of echo suppression (with at least 1.13 AECMOS-echo improvement).
+This indicates that conventional linear filtering methods may need to carefully tune the algorithm parameters in different scenarios.
+By contrast, The proposed NKF does not require tuning once training finished and has excellent generalization ability.
+Although the echo suppression performance of NKF is not as good as that of DTLN, the near-end speech quality of NKF is significantly higher.
+Considering that the NKF only suppresses part of the linear echo, the results may be further improved with longer filter length and a residual echo suppression network.

-The superior performance on both the synthetic test set and the real recorded test set indicates that the proposed NKF has excellent generalization ability, especially when considering that the amount and diversity of the training data is so limited.